 I suppose you wouldn’t think of how physically gruelling it is to be a landscape photographer unless you are one (or maybe if you live with one).
 I forget myself, of course, and keep planning ever more ambitious distances and locations.

 I’d been wanting to photograph the above view of Achill Island for some time, had attempted it once of twice and gotten nothing but disappointment.
-I made a 5am start so to have enough time to get to the location and set up in time for sunrise.
+I made a 5am start so as to have enough time to get to the location and set up in time for sunrise.
 I hadn’t slept for long enough and the almost 2 hour drive was taxing.
 Conveniently there’s a road that leads up to a booster station on top of a mountain, and from there it’s maybe a 20 minute hike over rough and boggy terrain to the summit.

 I saw a dark cloud creeping towards me from the north, dumping rain into the Atlantic.
 What I should have done is take shelter to the southern side of a nearby cairn, but I just waited until I felt the first rain drops to get my poncho out of the bag.
-Leaving it to the last minute left me trying to get my head through a too-tight head hold as the rain came down in sheets.
+Leaving it to the last minute left me trying to get my head through a too-tight head hole as the rain came down in sheets.
 By the time I figured out that there’s a zip my gloves were soaked.

 I didn’t notice at first because I was wearing waterproof trousers and my jacket is thick enough to survive a short shower like that so the rest of me was dry, but after maybe 10 minutes my hands were in agony.
 I pulled off the gloves with numbed fingers and tried all sorts of tricks to try and get some heat back in to my hands.